Microsoft Paint Is Not Dead Yet

 Microsoft is not killing off its MS Paint app in the next update of Windows 10, the company said late on Monday, after fears that the iconic software could be ditched.

-Following an out cry from fans on Monday, Microsoft said the app will soon land in the Windows Store for free.
+Following an outcry from fans on Monday, Microsoft said the app would soon land in the Windows Store for free.

 The program was released in 1985 with the first version of Windows 1.0.
 It has been installed with every version of Windows since.

-As of last year, the app still had over 100 million monthly users.
+MS Paint still had over 100 million monthly users

-Moving forward, Paint 3D will come installed on current and future versions of Windows.
-Microsoft 10 unveiled the spin off drawing app last October and says it has integrated many of MS Paint’s main functions into the program.
+Moving forward, Paint 3D will come installed on the current and future versions of Windows.
+Microsoft 10 unveiled the spin-off drawing app last October and says it has integrated many of MS Paint’s main functions into the program.